BrandonGel/Data-Structure-Algorithms/Program 2 Sorting People/README.md

 User Instructions
 -
 The program prompts the user for the name of the input file.
-The por
+Then the program displays the CPU time to sort the text file and asks the user for the output file name.
+Finally, the program write the sorted output file.
 - T#.txt are the input files (look below for more information)
 - CT#.txt are the sorted and correct file for T#.txt respectively